YIO-Remote/remote-os/README.md

 Requirements:

-- Preferably a Linux box or VM.
+- A Linux box or VM, otherwise Docker.
 - At least 20 GB of free space.
 - At least 4 GB RAM.
 More RAM = better file system caching.
 - Fast CPU with many cores for quicker build times.